 But, let’s face it, your granny’s probably never going to sign up for it.

 Which means if you’re sending money to someone who isn’t so tech-savvy, you may need some other options that don’t require them to buy a smartphone and download some apps.

-To send money straight from your bank account to another account, inside or outside the US, Wise can be a great option.
+When sending money straight from your bank account to another, inside or outside the US, Wise can be a great option.

-You can sign up for a Wise account for free.
+Opening a Wise account is free.
 No monthly charges.
-You’ll find just small, fair fees when you switch between currencies or send money within the US or abroad.
+You’ll find just small, fair fees¹ when you switch between currencies or send money within the US or abroad.